 What to do next:

-- Check out The Dojo's mobile testing resources page.
+- Check out The Ministry of Testing platform's mobile testing resources page.

 - Do the 30 Days of Mobile Testing challenge.

 - Check out Daniel Knott's book on mobile testing.